Reebok: Europe

 In 2006, Arsenal and France national team striker Thierry Henry signed a deal to join the "I Am What I Am" campaign on August 1, 2006.
-Manchester United winger Ryan Giggs has also done "I Am What I Am" commercials.
+Manchester United winger Ryan Giggs has also featured in "I Am What I Am" commercials.
 Andriy Shevchenko started his endorsement deal with the company in 2006.

+In fall 2024, it was announced that Reebok would be the kit sponsor for Leigh Leopards Rugby League team in the UK Betfred Super League for the 2025 season.
+Leigh is eight miles south of Bolton, the origins of the brand.

 Russia

 In February 2019, the Russian Instagram version of a global Reebok advertising campaign to promote female empowerment under the hashtag #BeMoreHuman featured the slogan "Sit not on the needle of men’s approval – sit on men’s face."
 After facing outrage on social media, Reebok removed the slogan and their Russian marketing director resigned.

 On March 21, 2022, Reebok suspended all branded stores and e-commerce operations in Russia after Russia's invasion of Ukraine.

+On May 30, 2023 it was reported that the business of Reebok in the Russian Federation was transferred to Turkish FLO Retailing and was rebranded to "SneakerBox".
+FLO Retailing has been cited to make Reebok-branded product manufacturing in Turkish factories for a number of countries.
+Reebok merchandise is publicly available on the Sneakerbox website in Russia.

+After Reebok (Nike, Adidas, Puma) leaves Russia, sneakers and goods enter the country through parallel imports or counterfeit products are produced.

 North America

 In 2004, Reebok entered into a deal that allows them the rights to manufacture Canadian Football League (CFL) onfield jerseys, sideline gear and footwear; this deal ended in 2015.

 In Mexico, Reebok was kit provider of Chivas de Guadalajara before the team was taken over by parent company Adidas in 2011.